YuhaoDuuu/yd342_personal/stage/[2 stage coagulant addition][Spring 2018]-1.md

 It is unclear to me what past teams have done and what you are doing.
 </div>

-Two-stage coagulant addition experiment should base on the data we generate with one stage addition experiment, the total amount coag addition can be the least dosage which can achieve the effluent requirement, and then we add two more circulations for comparison, vary the total amount, +-0.5 on the basis of the first trial.
-During those weeks we conduct two stages addition, we won’t test the effect of humic acid on flocculation because the mechanism of this part should be similar between one and two stage.
+Two-stage coagulant addition experiment should base on the data generated in one stage addition experiment, the total coagulant dosage is the optimal amount found in one stage addition experiments.  and then we add two more circulations for comparison, vary the total amount, +-0.5 on the basis of the first trial.
+When conducting two-stage addition experiment, the effect of humic acid concentration on flocculation would not be test, humic acid concentration of the synthetic water is fixed.

 <div class="alert alert-block alert-danger">
 Run-on sentences make it hard to read.
 I do not understand this paragraph after reading it twice.